choushen/py-sdet-challenge-1/README.md

 ## **Running the Tests**

-1. Activate the virtual environment.
+1. [Create](https://docs.python.org/3/library/venv.html) and Activate the virtual environment.

 #### **Windows (PowerShell or CMD)**